-- 1. Special wrench
+- 1. Spring preload adjusting ring

-- 2. Spring preload adjusting ring
+- 2. Special wrench

 - 3. Position indicator

 To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
 To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b).